 Now you have the entire history of the project available, but by default you will see the latest version.
 You can edit the files and make changes as usual.
 If you want to add a new file or directory, just create it as you normally would, and then explicitly tell Git about it with

-Note that new additions don't take effect until you commit them, as described next.
+Note that new additions don't take effect until you commit them, as described below.

-$ git add existing_file_with_changesIf you make subsequent changes to the same file, they will not get committed in the next step.
-(Note that this differs from the way other version-control programs work, such as Mercurial.)
+$ git add <existing_file_with_changes>If you make subsequent changes to the same file, they will not get committed in the next step.
+(Note that this works differently from other version-control programs, such as Mercurial.)

 To "commit" local changes once you're satisfied with them, use